abhineet123/MTF/ReadMe.md

 		- Set appropriate values for `BOOST_LIBS_SUFFIX`, and `OPENCV_LIBS_SUFFIX` based on the installed versions of the respective libraries
 		- if the Python interface is to be built, install [Python 2.7.x](https://www.python.org/downloads/windows/) and set appropriate values for `PYTHON_INCLUDE_DIR`, `PYTHON_LIBS_DIR`, `NUMPY_INCLUDE_DIR` and `MTF_PY_INSTALL_DIR` in `Examples/Examples.mak`.
 		- Add the `bin` folders of the MinGW and GnuWin32 installations (e.g. `C:\MinGW\bin`, `C:\Program Files (x86)\GnuWin32\bin`) along with folders containing the `*.dll` files of OpenCV and Boost installations (e.g. `C:\OpenCV\build\x86\mingw\bin`) to the [`PATH` environment variable](https://www.java.com/en/download/help/path.xml) and reboot the system for the change to take effect.
-		- Cmake build system currently does not work under Windows so the Make version must be used.

 * **Download** the source code as zip file or clone using `git clone https://github.com/abhineet123/MTF.git`.
 * MTF comes with both a [make](https://www.gnu.org/software/make/) and a [cmake](https://cmake.org/) build system where the former is recommended for developers/contributors as it offers finer level of control while the latter is for users of the library who only want to install it once (or when the former does not work).
 For cmake, first use the [standard method](https://cmake.org/runningcmake/) (i.e. ``mkdir build && cd build && cmake ..``) to create the makefile and then use one of the make commands as specified below.
+	- cmake currently does not work under Windows so the make build system must be used. there

 * Use one of the following **make commands** to compile and install the library and the demo application:
     * `make` or `make mtf` : compiles the shared library (_libmtf.so_) to the build directory (_Build/Release_)
     * `make install` : compiles the shared library if needed and copies it to _/usr/local/lib_; also copies the headers to _/usr/local/include/mtf_; (use `make install_lib` or `make install_header` for only one of the two); if third party trackers are enabled, their respective library files will be installed too;